How To Set Your Home Page In WordPress

 In the Reading Settings screen, select the following:

-After selecting a page from the drop-down menu, click the Save Changes button to update the settings and set your new home page …
+After selecting a page from the drop-down menu, click the Save Changes button to update your settings and set your new home page.

-After saving, click on Visit Site to view your home page.
-You can right-click and select ‘Open Link In New Tab’ to view the homepage in a new browser window without leaving your WP dashboard) …
+After saving your changes, click on Visit Site to view your home page.
+You can right-click and select ‘Open Link In New Tab’ to view your home page in a new tab without leaving your admin area.

-You can choose a new home page for your website as many times as you want, just by repeating the above steps and selecting a different page from the ‘Front Page’ drop-down menu.
+You can change your home page easily and as often as you like, by simply repeating the above steps and selecting a different page from the ‘Front Page’ drop-down menu.

-Your newly-specified page will be immediately assigned as your site’s new home page (remember to save your settings).
+Your newly-selected page will be instantly assigned as your site’s new home page (remember to save your settings).

-What this means is that if you make a page with the following URL into your home page:
+What this means is that if you create a page with the following URL:

-The above page will automatically be given the following URL for as long as it remains the home page:
+http://yourdomain.com for as long as it remains selected as your site’s home page:

 Congratulations!
-Now you know how to make a WordPress page your static front page.
+Now you know how to set any page in WordPress as your home page.